szymach/c-pchart/README.md

 About:
 ======

-A project bringing Composer support and some basic PHP 5 standards to pChart 2.0 library.
-The aim is to allow pChart integration into modern frameworks like Symfony2.
+This library is a port of the excellent pChart statistics library created by Jean-Damien Pogolotti, and aims to allow the usage of the pChart library in modern applications.
+This was done through applying PSR standards to code, introducing namespaces and typehints, along with some basic annotations to methods.

-This is the 2.0 version, which aims to further update the code, but without changing the functionality if possible.
-It will introduce some minor backwards compatibility breaks, so if that's a concern, use the 1.* version.
+This is the `2.x` version, which aims to further update the code, but with the least backwards compatibility breaks possible.
+However if you cannot risk any of these, you will need to use the `1.x` branch.

 What was done:

-- Added support for PHP versions from 5.4 to 7.1.
+- Support for PHP versions from 5.4 to 7.1.

 - Made a full port of the library's functionality.
 I have touched very little of the actual logic, so most code from the original library should work.